hpe-dev-incubator/hpe-dev-portal/content/blog/managing-ilo-sessions-with-redfish.md

 ### In-band session deletion

 The previous example shows clearly a high risk of session saturation when using `ilorest --nocache`.
-To avoid this saturation you should include in your `ilorest` scripts, a formal deletion of one or several sessions before being locked out.
+To avoid this saturation you should include in your iLOrest scripts, a formal deletion of one or several sessions before being locked out.

 In an in-band management context, this can be done with `ilorest rawdelete`.
 You can adapt the following pseudo code and insert it in different places of your in-band scripts: